“God, let me get home alive.”

 I went to a training at a church in New York City on how churches could set up a ministry for veterans using this video.
 If I didn't like what I saw, I was going to pull my name and face.

-They could see how angry I was, but it was ok.
-I was invited to sit with the pastors and got to see their tears and listen to why they felt it was important to set up this ministry.
-The armor I had built around myself began to fall apart as I was loved on.
+They could see how angry I was, but it was OK.
+I was invited to sit with the pastors, saw their tears and listened to why they felt it was important to set up this ministry.
+The armor I had built around myself began to fall apart.

 They invited me back at Easter.
-When I sat through all 3 services, for the first time, Jesus was presented in a way that I could understand.
+For the first time, Jesus was presented in a way that I could understand.

 As a soldier, I have more respect for officers who have gone through the ranks.
-Soldiers want to follow a leader that has that experience that we can trust.
+Soldiers want to follow a leader that has that experience.
+Someone we can trust.
 That's what I started to see about Jesus.
 As a man, He went through the ranks even though He was God.

 I went up to the stage for the altar call and said, God, I want to follow Your leadership.